 6 Top Parks to Play and Picnic in Buena Park

-When a day at the park is on the agenda, Buena Park really delivers.
-You'll find a brand-new baseball-themed park, parks with miles of hiking trails, one with a dinosaur museum, and a skate park for little groms.
-Dog parents, you aren't left out of the fun as well.
+When a day at the park is on the agenda, Buena Park in Southern California really delivers.
+Explore a baseball-themed park, parks with miles of hiking trails, a fossil museum—including a 9 million-year-old baleen whale skeleton—and a skate park.
+Dog parents aren’t left out of the fun either!
 Here are our top picks for a park day.
-And for those looking to pick it up and picnic under the sun at one of Buena Park’s scenic spots, then checkout our blog on the best grub: CLICK HERE
+For those who want to picnic under the sun at one of Buena Park’s scenic spots, check out our blog on the best local grub .

 Ralph B. Clark Regional Park: This 104-acre property offers loads of different recreation opportunities like fishing in the stocked lake, hiking and biking along the trails, and picnicking under the many trees.
 Little paleontologists will love visiting the Interpretive Center where they can explore the many fossil specimens and learn what Orange County was like in the past.
-Want even more?
-There are multiple playgrounds, tennis courts, sand volleyball courts, and softball fields available.
+There’s even more to do, with multiple playgrounds, tennis courts, sand volleyball courts, and softball fields available.
 (8800 Rosecrans Ave)

 George Bellis Park: Dog parents love this spot to bring their four-legged family members to run around under the California sun.
 There's a designated area for large dogs and one for small dogs as well.
 Five lighted ball fields, lighted basketball courts, and a children's play area are also available.
 Bring your friends and set up in one of the picnic areas and enjoy a friendly game of horseshoes.
 When it's time for some exercise, there's outdoor exercise equipment here.
 (7171 8th St)

-William Peak Park: Skateboarders know that this is the spot to head to in Buena Park for some free fun.
-Open daily from 8am to dusk, the skate park requires helmets, knee pads, and elbow pads.
-The park is also home to the Silverado Days Festival that's held in the fall.
-With 15 acres of family fun, you'll find lighted basketball courts, horseshoe pits, a picnic area, and children's play structure.
-When the summer heat is on, the large aquatic pool is the perfect destination (a small entrance fee applies).
+William Peak Park: Skateboarders know this is the go-to spot in Buena Park for free fun.
+Open daily from 8 a.m. to dusk, the skate park requires helmets, knee pads, and elbow pads for safety.
+The park also hosts the Silverado Days Festival each fall.
+Spread across 15 acres of family fun, it features three ball fields, lighted basketball courts, horseshoe pits, a children’s play area, picnic areas with BBQs, and a community building.
 (7225 El Dorado Dr.)

-Larwin Park: Everything you want is available at this park and it's the shaded children's play area with large sandbox that has families coming back again and again.
-Bring your lunch and set up at one of the picnic shelters or covered picnic benches.
-Let the kids run around in the large grassy area and bring your dogs too as this park is dog-friendly.
-Other amenities include a running track and lighted basketball court.
+Larwin Park: Everything you want for a fun day outdoors is available at this park, named after the home builder who generously donated the land.
+Families love the shaded children’s play area with a large sandbox, keeping kids coming back again and again.
+Bring your lunch and set up at one of the picnic areas or covered picnic benches, and let the kids run around in the large grassy area.
+The park is dog-friendly, so feel free to bring your furry friends along.
+Other amenities include a running track, basketball courts, walking trails, children’s play area, and picnic areas with BBQs.
 (6150 Ball Rd)

 After a long day of excitement, choose from over a dozen comfortable and affordable hotels in Buena Park.
 Check out our ‘suite’ hotel and ticket deals.
 To start planning your SoCal vacation, order your FREE Buena Park Travel Guide.